python-accelerator-middle-layer/.github/profile/README.md

 ## Mailing list

-To be added to the pyAML mailing list please write to S.Liuzzo.
+To be added to the pyAML mailing list please write to S. Liuzzo.